Red Hump Eartheater

 Geophagus: from the Ancient Greek γῆ (gê), meaning ‘earth’, and φαγεῖν (phageîn), meaning ‘to eat’.

 steindachneri: named for Austrian zoologist Franz Steindachner.

-Occurs in various habitat-types but mostly forested streams and tributaries with sandy substrates plus associated backwaters.
+Occurs in various habitats, but appears to prefer forested streams, tributaries, and backwaters with sandy substrates.

 Maximum Standard Length

 Male 130 – 150 mm; female 110 – 130 mm.

 Minimum base dimensions of 120 ∗ 45 cm or equivalent are required.

 The most essential item of décor is a soft, sandy substrate so that the fish can browse naturally (see ‘Diet’).
 Coarser materials such as gravel or small pebbles can inhibit feeding, damage gill filaments and even be ingested with the potential of internal damage or blockages.

 Additional furnishings are as much a case of personal taste as anything else but the most favoured set-ups tend to feature relatively dim lighting plus some chunks of driftwood and scattered roots or branches.
 One or two flattish, water-worn rocks can also be included to provide potential spawning sites.